unikhex/Slut-projekt/README.md

 v_1.4

-Most of the time was spent loon´king for a way to read the name of the qr picture so that i can decode it directly.
+Most of the time was spent looking for a way to read the name of the qr picture so that i can decode it directly.

 V-1.5